RedHatInsights/insights-core/README.rst

 highlight some points to help understand what's going on.

-After importing the components we need, we define the bounds of our version range by creating a `lower` and `upper` `InstalledRpm` version.
-Then we define our `rule` which depends upon the `InstalledRpms` "parser" class.
+After importing the components we need, we define the bounds of our version range by creating a `lower` and `upper` `Rpm` version.
+Then we define our `rule` which depends upon the `Installed` "parser" class.
 This class will be passed in as the first argument to the `report` function.

-The `report` function gets the maximum version of `bash` found in `InstalledRpms` and then compares it to the `upper` and `lower` values.
+The `report` function gets the maximum version of `bash` found in `Installed` and then compares it to the `upper` and `lower` values.
 If a version of `bash` is found between those versions, it returns `BASH_AFFECTED` and the version it found.
 Otherwise, if it finds a version of `bash` that is outside the range, it returns `BASH_UNAFFECTED` and the version found.
 Finally, if it doesn't find any version of bash, it returns `NO_BASH_FOUND`.

 This is all executed by the `run` command.
-The `run` command will "know" about the `report` function and that it depends upon `InstalledRpms` based on the `@rule` decorator.
+The `run` command will "know" about the `report` function and that it depends upon `Installed` based on the `@rule` decorator.

 That's cool, but is it really simpler?
 --------------------------------------